JeffHing/angular-cabinet/README.md

 ### 3. Create the CSS

-To make it easy to create the CSS rules, every directive (except drawerClass) automatically adds a class to its element based upon the directive's name.
+Create the CSS using the default class names.
+Every directive (except drawerClass) automatically adds a class to its element based upon the directive's name.
 For example, by default, the tabTrigger directive adds the 'tab-trigger' class to the element.
 When the tab is open, the directive adds the